 DBT is backed by significant research that shows it is an effective therapy with techniques that work.
 Those in DBT typically have decreased use of emergency room and crisis services, and less than half the rate of suicide attempts as those not in DBT.
 A Linehan Board Certified clinician is an indication that the therapist meets rigorous national standards and

 A comprehensive DBT program consists of weekly individual sessions with between-session phone coaching and a weekly skills training class.
 (Sometimes referred to as a DBT group.)
 Other stages of treatment may include targeted treatment for PTSD symptoms, advanced Mindfulness instruction, or focus on anger management strategies.
 DBT clinicians attend a weekly DBT consultation team meeting to coordinate your care.

 Currently, our Woodstock office has DBT classes for adults on Mondays at 2:00 PM and Thursdays at 6:30 PM and for teens on Mondays at 5:00 PM.
-Our Poplar Grove area office has both adult and teen classes on Tuesdays at 7:00 PM.

 If you are interested in participating in our DBT program, call us and we will schedule an intake appointment to discuss the most effective treatment options for you.